Strategy and Technology

 Fall; Q1Q2; 3 credits

 This course explores the unique aspects of creating effective management and investment strategies for technology-intensive businesses.
 What are effective strategies for winning in markets with strong network effects?
-How can technology be leveraged to build (multi-sided) platforms?
+How can technology be leveraged to build multi-sided platforms?
 How can firms create and capture the value from intellectual property assets?
 What are the unique challenges of governing technology-intensive firms?
-And how can they sustain value despite wide-spread imitation and convergence with substitute technologies?
+And how can they build and sustain value in new, emerging technologies with high degrees of uncertainty?

 The course provides a series of concepts and frameworks which students can directly apply to strategic problems they may encounter post-graduation.
 Throughout the course, there will be a heavy emphasis on going from concepts and market analysis to the formulation of concrete strategies.
 The types of firms range from pre-revenue start-ups to large multinationals.

 Course Content and Organization